 Water Used for EISB Amendment Delivery: The remedial design considers the geochemistry of process water that can affect EISB.
 This section specifically discusses water that will be used as a carrier fluid for delivering amendments and bacteria.
-Potential sources of water that will be used for amendment delivery are discussed in Section 5.3.
+Water used for amendment delivery will be sourced from an on-site potable water supply, as discussed in Section 5.3.

 In order to ensure preservation of the bioaugmentation consortium, the carrier fluid ideally should have DO less than 1 mg/L, ORP below -100 mV, and pH between 6 and 8.
-If necessary, water used for amendment delivery can be treated with a priming agent (e.g., KB-1[®] Primer or an approved equivalent) that removes DO, thereby making the water more hospitable for the anaerobic bacteria.
+If necessary, water used for amendment delivery can be treated with a priming agent (e.g., KB-1[®] Primer or an approved equivalent) that removes DO, decreases ORP, and removes residual chlorine from treated water, thereby making the water more hospitable for the anaerobic bacteria.
 Batches of anaerobic water will be prepared prior to blending with amendments/bacteria and injection into the injection wells.
 Sometimes a pH buffer such as sodium bicarbonate is also added to the water used for amendment delivery.
 The buffer raises the pH into a range ideal for the bacteria and counteract pH decrease that can occur during EISB.
-The addition of a pH buffer is not proposed for SWMU 211-A because the DPT jet injection component of the design uses a mixture of sand and sand-mZVI as the proppant (described below).
+The addition of a pH buffer is not proposed for SWMU 211-A because the DPT jet injection component of the design uses a mixture of sand and mZVI as the proppant (described below).
 The mZVI will counteract pH decreases during EISB because the reaction of mZVI with water creates hydroxide ions that increase pH (Gillham and O'Hannesin 1994; Reardon 1995: ITRC 2011: Luna et al. 2015).
 Adjustments to this approach will be implemented if the groundwater geochemical parameters (DO, ORP, pH), based on field measurements, indicate that favorable conditions are not being generated under the current approach.

-Water Used for Jet Injection: The required chemistry of water used for the jet injection phase of the remedial action is less stringent than the water requirement for the EISB amendment delivery phase of the work because additives used in the jet injection process, mainly mZVI and guar, will create anaerobic and reducing conditions rapidly and remove free chlorine.
+Water Used for Jet Injection: The required chemistry of water used for the jet injection phase of the remedial action is less stringent than the water requirement for the EISB amendment delivery phase of the work because additives used in the jet injection process, mainly mZVI and guar gum, will create anaerobic and reducing conditions rapidly and remove free chlorine.
 Due to the high surface area of mZVI, it reacts quickly with water to create reducing geochemical conditions.
-For this reason, there is less concern about the water used for jet injection.
-The source for water used for fracturing will be determined during the 90% design phase.
+For this reason, there are fewer requirements for the water used for jet injection.
+An on-site potable water source will be used for water used for jet injection.

 Injection Wells ROI and Overlap: The ROI of the injection wells will be enhanced by the sand-mZVI lenses injected in the UCRS.
 A 15-ft ROI was selected based on the extent of lenses typically achieved using DPT jet injection methods.
-The injection wells will be placed such that the ROI of each well overlaps, thereby attaining distribution of amendments to the impacted areas.
-The layout of injection wells in the treatment area is presented in Figure 7 and is based on a 15-ft injection ROI and an average overlap of 30%.
-Current injection well locations were selected based on current utility maps.
+The injection wells will be placed such that the ROI of adjacent wells overlap, thereby attaining distribution of amendments to the impacted areas.
+The layout of injection wells in the treatment area is presented in Figure 9 and is based on a 15-ft injection ROI and an average overlap of 30%.
+Current injection well locations were selected based on current utility maps as shown in Figure 9.
 Actual field locations may be adjusted, as needed, if additional information becomes available as discussed below.